 Testing Your Content Marketing As You Calibrate Your Swing To Hit The Home Run Audience

 To use real anecdotal experience to elaborate, I’ll refer to using the PPM ads that I used to launch this very series of articles.
 StrataGem Internet Marketing is obviously a company that seeks to target aspiring entrepreneurs and small business owners like yourself.
-You are literally our target audience.
+You are literally my target audience.

 What’s a good way to segment people by how serious they are about it?
 The books they read.

-So how many entrepreneurs are there in America who are in the midst of starting and/or managing their own business who read this specific list of books?
+So, how many entrepreneurs are there in America who are in the midst of starting and/or managing their own business who read this specific list of books?
 Only a few tens of thousands.

 Repeat process for every state or major city, and voila.